infoshareacademy/jfdzr5-reactorzy/README.md

-# :coffee: Koffee - the place for developers
+# :coffee: Koffee - the place from developers to developers!

 ## Table of contents
 * [General info](#general-info)